A National Health and Care Service

 One of the greatest achievements of the 20th Century was the creation of the National Health Service so that illness, accidents or disease should not produce the threat of financial debt.

-To achieve our vision in the next five years, a Plaid Cymru Government will:
+To achieve our vision, a Plaid Cymru Government would:

 - Establish a Commission to explore ways we can source extra money to fund the creation of a seamless Health and Social Care Service, free at the point of need.
 The Commission will report within a year and consider Plaid Cymru’s preferred option of using general taxation.
 It will also consider a levy-based Social Care Fund on the lines suggested by economist Gerald Holtham.